flounderK/CTFProblems/pwn/Unchained/writeup.md

 At this point there is technically enough information to get code execution because the binary has `RELRO` turned off, so by writing a pointer to any executable location into a GOT entry for an unresolved symbol that code will be executed instead of resolving the symbol.
 I chose to go a different route however.

 I decided to leak the address of the stack by using the arbitrary read to read the pointer `environ` out of `glibc`, which points to a location past the first stack frame.
 Then I walked down the stack to find the return address that `vuln` would use return to `main`.
-I wrote a ropchain to call `system("/bin/sh\x00")` there to get a shell.
+I wrote a ropchain to call `system("/bin/sh\x00")` there, which was executed when sending the exit option to the challenge.

 ## Solve Script
 ```python